Timeline: Jerry Sandusky sex abuse case

-(Reuters) - Former Penn State assistant football coach Jerry Sandusky goes to trial this week in a child sex abuse case that rocked the university and turned upside-down the world of collegiate sports.
+(Reuters) - Former Penn State assistant football coach Jerry Sandusky was found guilty on Friday of 45 of 48 charges against him in a child sex abuse case that rocked the university and turned upside-down the world of collegiate sports.

-Here is a timeline of events in the criminal investigation that resulted in 52 counts against Sandusky, accused of sexually molesting 10 boys over a 15-year period.
-He has pleaded not guilty.
+Here is a timeline of events in the case against Sandusky, accused of sexually molesting 10 boys over a 15-year period.

 1969: Penn State hires Sandusky as an assistant football coach and he serves under legendary head coach Joe Paterno.

 1977: Sandusky founds The Second Mile, a charity dedicated to helping troubled children.
-It was through this charity that Sandusky finds his victims, befriends them, gives them presents, and then molests them, a grand jury in Centre County, Pennsylvania, alleges.
+It was through this charity that Sandusky finds his victims, befriends them, gives them presents, and then molests them.

 1994: A boy identified by the grand jury as Victim 7, now 26, met Sandusky through The Second Mile.
 He told the grand jury that he has a “blurry memory” of having improper contact with Sandusky when they were showering together in the football locker room on the Penn State campus in State College, Pennsylvania, a couple of years later.

-1996 or 1997: A boy identified by the grand jury as Victim 4, now 27, began a relationship with Sandusky that later resulted in repeated sexual violations, the grand jury alleges.
+1996 or 1997: A boy identified by the grand jury as Victim 4, now 27, began a relationship with Sandusky that later resulted in repeated sexual violations.

-1998: Sandusky showered with a boy identified by the grand jury as Victim 5, now 22, pinning him in a corner, rubbing him and placing the boy’s hand on his genitals, the grand jury alleges.
+1998: Sandusky showered with a boy identified by the grand jury as Victim 5, now 22, pinning him in a corner, rubbing him and placing the boy’s hand on his genitals.

 1998: A boy identified as Victim 6, now 24, told the grand jury Sandusky asked to shower with him when he was 11, and that Sandusky lathered soap on his back and bear-hugged him.
 The boy told his mother, who reported the incident to university police, leading to a lengthy investigation.